The 6 most elegant markets Costa del Sol

 - Saturday: Market of Las Lagunas in Camino Campanales (Google Maps).
 Las Lagunas despite belonging to Mijas Costa, is not far away from Fuengirola.
 It is basically a market specialized in fruits and vegetables, but where you can find textiles and other products such as supplements.
 It has around 100 stands.
 Mercadillo de La Cala de Mijas in La Cala Fairground.
 It is the same market that also operates on Wednesday in the same place.
-Puerto Banus Flea market on the Boulevar de la Fama (Google Maps).
+Puerto Banus Flea market is located near the bullring (Google Maps).
 There you will find souvenirs, fresh fruit and vegetables, spices, clothing, shoes, crafts, jewellery and more.
 There are many who say that this is a market of great quality.

 - Sunday: Market at the Hipódromo Costa del Sol in Mijas Costa (Google Maps).
 This is a second-hand goods market, and its dimensions are also much smaller compared to Saturday markets at Fuengirola.